 A sperm is the male reproductive cell.
-The full name for a sperm that has a single flagellum (or "tail") to propel it along, is a spermatozoon.
+The full name for a sperm that has a single flagellum (or "tail") to propel it along is a spermatozoon.
 Unlike this motile sperm, when a sperm lacks a flagellum and is non-motile, it is termed a spermatium.

 Movement of the spermatozoa

-There is little cytoplasm within the sperm and much of it is the DNA.
-The head contains tightly packed DNA while the neck of the sperm contains mitochondria to provide the sperm with energy.
+There is little cytoplasm within the sperm, much of which is made up of DNA.
+The head contains the cell’s DNA, which is tightly packaged into 23 chromosomes, while the neck of the sperm contains the mitochondria that provide the sperm with energy.

+The spermatozoon requires a liquid medium that it can move through in order to reach and fertilize the egg.
 The fluid medium into which sperm are released is called semen.
 Semen is made up of several fluids and enzymes secreted by the male reproductive tract.
 It provides nutrition to the spermatozoa and prevents the sperm from being motile due to its thick and alkaline nature.

 The sperm achieve complete motility once they reach the posterior vagina of the female.
 During ejaculation, the sperm are deposited in the posterior vagina, where they quickly make contact with the cervical mucus, thereby avoiding vaginal acid and immune attack.

 The optimal pH for sperm to be viable is around 7.0 to 8.5; at a pH of less than 6.0, sperm motility is reduced.
 The normal pH of the vagina is between 3.5 to 4.0, thereby making this acidic environment destructive to sperm.
 However, both the seminal fluid and the cervical mucus in the posterior vagina are alkaline, which provides a buffering effect, and a reduction in the environmental acidity after ejaculation can be maintained for up to two hours.